ivanado/git-exercises/exercises/resolving_conflicts.exercise.md

 3. Fix the conflict with your favorite editor.
 4. Follow the instructions in `git status` to complete the merge.
 5. What does `git log --oneline --graph` show?
+6. push the changes to your remote repo `git push origin main`